duoh/docker-comprehensive-lab-guide/docker-basics.md

 hello-world   latest    feb5d9fea6a5   18 months ago   13.3kB
 ```

-3. Let's now run a Docker container based on Busybox image by the following command.
+3. Let's run a Docker container based on Busybox image by the following command.
 ```sh
 docker run busybox echo "hello from busybox"
 ```